anvilproject/anvil-portal/content/faq/overview.md

 Security is paramount to AnVIL.
 Any security concerns should be communicated to the AnVIL team ([help@lists.anvilproject.org](mailto:help@lists.anvilproject.org)).

-## What is Gen3 and how does it relate to AnVIL?
+## What is Terra Data Repo and how does it relate to AnVIL?

-Gen3 is the data management system of AnVIL.
-Gen3 enables exploring datasets with complex variables (phenotypes) associated with them and also allows creation of synthetic cohorts.
-In AnVIL, users will access Gen3 to explore data sets and create synthetic cohorts that can be sent to a Terra for further analysis.
+Terra Data Repo (TDR) is the data management system of AnVIL.
+It is a platform designed to make it easier for dataset owners to share and for researchers to access large datasets.
+It addresses the challenges researchers and data custodians face using and delivering extensive datasets in the cloud.
+Learn more about TDR in the [Terra documentation](https://support.terra.bio/hc/en-us/sections/4407099323675-Terra-Data-Repository).

 ## What is Dockstore and how does it relate to AnVIL?